 What do life insurance medical exams test for?
 Many of the best life insurance companies require a medical examination before offering you a policy.
 The medical records supplied to the life insurance underwriters from your physician can provide them a clearer picture of your health.
 This will allow the life insurance company to determine the final cost that you will ultimately pay for the policy.

-Getting a medical examination can seem stressful, so you should have a better understanding of what these tests are for.
+Getting a medical examination can seem stressful, so you should have a better understanding of what these tests are for after reading this guide.

 Life insurance medical exam – What do they test for?

 The major tests used for determining any life insurance with preexisting conditions and drug use are a blood test and a urine test.